marco262/my_wiki/data/onednd/subclass/circle-of-the-land.md

 ### 14th Level: Nature's Sanctuary

 Nature can rise up to protect you and your allies.
 As a Magic action, you can expend a use of your Wild Shape and cause spectral trees and vines to appear in a 15-foot cube on ground within 120 feet of yourself.
-They last there for 1 minute or until you have the Incapacitated condition.
+They last there for 1 minute or until you have the [[glossary:Incapacitated]] condition.
 You and your allies have Half Cover while in that area, and your allies gain the current damage resistance of your Nature's Ward while there.

 As a Bonus Action, you can move the cube up to 60 feet to ground within 120 feet of yourself.